A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Experiments

 \subsection{Experiment Setup}

-\paragraph{Datasets \& Evaluation} We evaluate \method on three standard knowledge graphs, FB15k-237~\cite{toutanova2015observed}, WN18RR~\cite{dettmers2018convolutional} and ogbl-wikikg2~\cite{hu2021ogb}.
+\paragraph{Datasets \& Evaluation} We evaluate \method on 4 standard knowledge graphs, FB15k-237~\cite{toutanova2015observed}, WN18RR~\cite{dettmers2018convolutional}, YAGO3-10~\cite{mahdisoltani2014yago3} and ogbl-wikikg2~\cite{hu2021ogb}.
 For the transductive setting, we use the standard splits from their original works~\cite{toutanova2015observed, dettmers2018convolutional}.
-For the inductive setting, we use the splits provided by \cite{teru2020inductive}, which contains 4 different split versions for each dataset.
+For the inductive setting, we use the splits provided by \cite{teru2020inductive}, which contains 4 different versions for each dataset.
 As for evaluation, we use the standard filtered ranking protocol~\cite{bordes2013translating} for knowledge graph reasoning.
+Each triplet $(u, q, v)$ is ranked against all negative triplets $(u, q, v')$ or $(u', q, v)$ that are not present in the knowledge graph.
 We measure the performance with mean reciprocal rank (MRR) and HITS at K (H@K).
 Efficiency is measured by the average number of messages (\#message) per step, wall time per epoch and memory cost.
+To plot the convergence curves for each model, we dump checkpoints during training with a high frequency, and evaluate the checkpoints later on the validation set.
 See more details in App.~\ref{app:dataset}.

 \paragraph{Implementation Details} Our work is developed based on the open-source codebase of path-based reasoning with Bellman-Ford algorithm\footnote{\url{https://github.com/DeepGraphLearning/NBFNet}.
 MIT license. }.
-We follow the implementation of NBFNet~\cite{zhu2021neural} and parameterize $\bigoplus$ with principal neighborhood aggregation (PNA)~\cite{corso2020principal} or sum aggregation, and parameterize $\bigotimes$ with the relation operation from DistMult~\cite{yang2015embedding}, i.e., vector multiplication.
-The indicator function (Eqn.~\ref{eqn:boundary}) $\mathbbm{1}_q(u = v) = \mathbbm{1}(u = v)\vq$ is parameterized with a query embedding $\vq$, and the edge representation (Eqn.~\ref{eqn:weight}) $\vw_q(x, r, v) = \mW_r \vq + \vb_r$ is parameterized as a linear function over the query relation $q$ for FB15k-237 and an embedding $\vw_q(x, r, v) = \vr$ for WN18RR.
-We use the same preprocessing steps as in \citet{zhu2021neural}, including augmenting each triplet with a flipped triplet, and dropping out query edges during training.
+For a fair comparison with existing path-based methods, we follow the implementation of NBFNet~\cite{zhu2021neural} and parameterize $\bigoplus$ with principal neighborhood aggregation (PNA)~\cite{corso2020principal} or sum aggregation, and parameterize $\bigotimes$ with the relation operation from DistMult~\cite{yang2015embedding}, i.e., vector multiplication.
+The indicator function (Eqn.~\ref{eqn:boundary}) $\mathbbm{1}_q(u = v) = \mathbbm{1}(u = v)\vq$ is parameterized with a query embedding $\vq$ for all datasets except ogbl-wikikg2, where we augment the indicator function with learnable embeddings based on a soft distance from $u$ to $v$ (see App.~\ref{app:implementation} for more details).
+The edge representation (Eqn.~\ref{eqn:weight}) $\vw_q(x, r, v) = \mW_r \vq + \vb_r$ is parameterized as a linear function over the query relation $q$ for all datasets except WN18RR, where we use a simple embedding $\vw_q(x, r, v) = \vr$.
+We use the same preprocessing steps as in \cite{zhu2021neural}, including augmenting each triplet with a flipped triplet, and dropping out query edges during training.